RobertARandolph/AdmiralBumbleBee.com/health.md

 * Nausea
  [Hyperacusis](https://en.wikipedia.org/wiki/Hyperacusis) - This happens with all migraine _headaches_.
 I can determine fairly early if I will get a migraine _headache_ when certain sounds begin to sound unusually loud.
 I've recently begun to suspect that certain sounds can turn a silent migraine into a migraine headache.
   * I'm not bothered by all sounds equally.
 Specifically crunching/crackling/crispy sound like my head is in a giant can, and it's being crushed while I'm inside.
 The sound of a bag crunching sounds louder than a car crash.
-* +[Auditory Hallucinations](https://en.wikipedia.org/wiki/Auditory_hallucination) - With particularly severe migraines, I often believe I hear someone speaking in the distance, or someone whispering nearby.
+* [Auditory Hallucinations](https://en.wikipedia.org/wiki/Auditory_hallucination) - With particularly severe migraines, I often believe I hear someone speaking in the distance, or someone whispering nearby.

 ### Headache